What Is Kata?

-Obviously the best way to learn karate (or dancing, or tennis, or any coordinated physical activity for that matter) is through live instruction from an expert.
-The difficulty in the early days of karate, with very few masters and travel not being as easy as it is today, is that very few people could learn the art of karate properly.
+Obviously the best way to learn karate (or dancing, or tennis, or any coordinated physical activity) is through live instruction from an expert.
+The difficulty in the early days of karate, with very few masters and travel not being as easy and accessible as it is today, is that few people could learn the art of karate properly.
 And so kata was invented.

 This has led to a kind of interpretative aspect to kata.
 The movements are largely preserved, and we can be confident of the authenticity of a kata by observing the similarities between the many different variations from other styles.
 Even through a century of bifurcation, the original kata is still recognisable.